Miss North Carolina USA, a Fort Mill High grad, crowned the new Miss USA

 The post got 28,000 likes and 1,900 comments, and it fueled her desire to launch a fashion blog, White Collar Glam, dedicated to helping career women dress professionally.
 The blog posts, with photography by one of her younger brothers, range from frank advice and how-tos (“Is the double-breasted blazer for you?” and “Never wear these 10 items to work”) to posts about her favorite outfits and where to buy them.
 Visitors number in the thousands per month.

 Kryst didn’t grow up a pageant tyke, but she did grow up around pageants.
-Her mother, April Simpkins, won the Mrs. North Carolina US title when young Cheslie was in grade school.
+Her mother won the Mrs. North Carolina US title when young Cheslie was in grade school.

 In an interview before the pageant, Simpkins says it was during her term as Mrs. North Carolina that young Cheslie, who preferred pulling her hair back and reading books to dressing up and playing with makeup, “realized there’s some power behind pageants.”